benjammin97/benjammin97/README.md

 ## Contents
 ### Machine Learning
 #### [Policyholder Identification](https://github.com/benjammin97/PolicyholderIdentification#readme)
-The objective of the Policyholder Identification project was to categorize current auto-insurance customers into groups based on risk based on number of claims, cost of claims, credit score, location, and several other factors.
+Python code that categorizes auto-insurance customers into groups based on risk level.
+##### Skills Used:
+###### Python
 Data was scaled and preprocessed before machine learning model implementation.
 Different clustering methods and several parameters were tested to find the optimal solution.
 Profits increased by 30% by implementing different rates for different risk levels.

 #### [Potential Customer Prediction](https://github.com/benjammin97/PotentialCustomerPrediction#readme)
 The company wants to engage future customers to increase our client base.
 The company would